colinminini/SeaStateForcastDL/README.md

 ## Goals & Contributions
 - **Reimplement and benchmark** state-of-the-art long-term time-series architectures (LSTM, TCN, PatchTST, SegRNN) on benchmark and real datasets.
 - **Build a robust forecasting pipeline** handling missing data and contiguous sliding-window sampling for marine time series.
-- **Propose a hybrid residual-learning framework** combining numerical forecasts (NOAA, ICON, MFWAM etc.) with deep learning.
+- **Propose a hybrid residual-learning framework** combining numerical forecasts (NOAA, ICON, MFWAM, etc.) with deep learning.
-- **Demonstrate accuracy gains** over both standalone deep learning and raw physical forecasts.
+- **Demonstrate measurable accuracy gains** over both standalone deep learning and raw physical forecasts.

 ---

 ## Project Structure

-├── data # Datasets created processed and used for the project
+├── data # Datasets created, processed and used for the project
 ├── figures/ # All result plots (below)
 ├── notebooks # The experimenting notebooks
 ├── Sea_State_Forecast_Project_Report.pdf # Detailed technical report

-├── Sea_State_Forecasting_with_Deep_Learning_and_Hybrid_Residual_Modeling # Main research notebook
+├── Sea_State_Forecasting_with_Deep_Learning_and_Hybrid_Residual_Modeling.ipynb # Main research notebook

 No installation or setup is required — this repository consists of a **single, self-contained Jupyter notebook** reproducing all experiments and figures.